RecList/reclist/README.rst

 of the expected behavior of recommenders in the wild: two models with very similar accuracy can have very different behavior on, say, the long-tail, or model A can be better than model B overall, but at the expense of providing disastrous performance on a set of inputs that are particularly important in production.

-*RecList* recognized that outside of academic benchmarks, some mistakes are worse than others, and not all inputs are created equal: when possible, it tries to operationalize through scalable code important behavioral insights for in-depth debugging and error analysis; it provides extensible abstractions when domain knowledge and custom logic are needed.
+*RecList* recognizes that outside of academic benchmarks, some mistakes are worse than others, and not all inputs are created equal: when possible, it tries to operationalize through scalable code behavioral insights for debugging and error analysis; it also provides extensible abstractions when domain knowledge and custom logic are needed.

 Once you run a suite of tests, results are dumped automatically and versioned in a local folder, structured as follows